 Whispered and spoken voice test

 In this test, the doctor speaks a combination of letters and numbers while standing six meters from the patient, whispering at first and then talking at normal volume.
 If the patient doesn’t understand what was said, the doctor moves closer.
 This is done separately for each ear.
-The doctor will cover their mouth while doing this test to prevent any lip reading.
+The doctor will make sure that you can’t simply read their lips during the test.

 Tuning fork test